-Crow Clarke Whitehill LLP, Certified Public Accountants have served as the Company's auditors since 2006.
-The Company proposes to appoint Crow Clarke Whitehill LLP, with its offices in London, as its auditors until the next annual general meeting of Shareholders at such remuneration as the directors may determine.
+PKF Littlejohn LLP, Certified Public Accountants have served as the Company's auditors since August 2018.
+The Company proposes to appoint PKF Littlejohn LLP, with its offices in London, as its auditors until the next annual general and special meeting of Shareholders at such remuneration as the directors may determine.

-The Chairman of the Meeting intends to vote FOR the appointment of Crowe Clark Whitehill LLP, as auditors of the Company, to hold office until the next annual meeting of Shareholders or until a successor is appointed and to authorise the Board to fix the remuneration of the auditors, unless otherwise instructed in a properly executed and validly deposited proxy.
+The Chairman of the Meeting intends to vote FOR the appointment of PKF Littlejohn LLP, as auditors of the Company, to hold office until the next annual meeting of Shareholders or until a successor is appointed and to authorise the Board to fix the remuneration of the auditors, unless otherwise instructed in a properly executed and validly deposited proxy.

-The disclosure required by National Instrument 52-110 - Audit Committees ("NI 52-110"), including the text of the charter of the Company's audit committee (the "Audit Committee") and the fees paid to the Company's external auditors, can be found in the "Audit Committee" section of the Company's Annual Information Form dated 29 March 2017 as filed on SEDAR at www.sedar.com.
+The disclosure required by National Instrument 52-110 - Audit Committees ("NI 52-110"), including the text of the charter of the Company's audit committee (the "Audit Committee") and the fees paid to the Company's external auditors, can be found in the "Audit Committee" section of the Company's Annual Information Form dated 22 March 2019 as filed on SEDAR at www.sedar.com.